thespacedoctor/qubits/README.md

 ## Abstract:

 QUBITS is a python package and command-line tool used to simulate various flavours of astronomical transient surveys.
-The simulations are designed to be easy to use and tailor without having to hack any code, and many of simulation parameters can be found in one settings file.
+The simulations are designed to be easy to use and tailor without having to hack any code, and many of the simulation parameters can be found in one settings file.

 Although recoded from scratch, the [second chapter of my thesis](qubits/assets/dry_thesis_ch2.pdf) describes most of the details used to build these transient survey simulations.

 ## Installation and Setting Up Your Environment

-QUBITS relies heavily on [`pysynphot`](http://pysynphot.readthedocs.io/en/latest/index.html) which is no longer supports a PyPI distribution.
+QUBITS relies heavily on [`pysynphot`](http://pysynphot.readthedocs.io/en/latest/index.html) which no longer supports a PyPI distribution.
 Therefore the easiest way to get QUBITS running is to install [Anaconda](https://docs.continuum.io/anaconda/install/) and then use the [STScI's AstroConda channel to install their Standard Software Stack](https://astroconda.readthedocs.io/en/latest/installation.html#configure-conda-to-use-the-astroconda-channel) (which includes pysynphot).
 Once this stack is installed, create/activate a conda environment that includes the stack and run:

     pip install qubits